 All financial figures are in Canadian dollars unless otherwise noted

-CALGARY, Alberta, Feb.
-24, 2020 (GLOBE NEWSWIRE) -- Gibson Energy Inc. (“Gibson” or the “Company”) (TSX: GEI), announced today its financial and operating results for the three months and fiscal year ended December 31, 2019.
+CALGARY, Alberta, Nov.
+02, 2020 (GLOBE NEWSWIRE) -- Gibson Energy Inc. announced today its financial and operating results for the three and nine months ended September 30, 2020.

-- Infrastructure segment profit of $86 million in the fourth quarter contributed to 2019 full year performance of $314 million before a $15 million future remediation provision recorded in the second quarter, a $31 million or 11% increase over full year 2018, primarily due to additional tankage in service at Hardisty, the expansion of the HURC Facility, the expansion of the Moose Jaw Facility and the Viking Pipeline entering service
+- Infrastructure segment profit of $93 million in the third quarter, a $12 million or 14% increase over the third quarter of 2019, due to additional tankage in service at Hardisty and the expansion of the HURC Facility

-- Continue to maintain a strong balance sheet, with Net Debt to Pro Forma Adjusted EBITDA at December 31, 2019 of 2.7x, below the Company’s 3.0x – 3.5x target range, and remain fully-funded for all sanctioned capital
+- Maintained a strong financial position, with Net Debt to Pro Forma Adjusted EBITDA at September 30, 2020 of 2.7x, below the Company’s 3.0x – 3.5x target range, and remain fully-funded for all sanctioned capital

 - Payout ratio on a trailing twelve-month basis of 62%, well below the Company’s 70% to 80% target range

 - Continued its advance Gibson’s sustainability and ESG initiatives, including through the:

 ° Submission of its inaugural climate change questionnaire to CDP (formerly Carbon Disclosure Project), providing increased transparency regarding Gibson’s environmental and climate-related performance

 ° Establishment of a stand-alone Sustainability and ESG Committee chaired by Judy Cotte, a recognized expert on ESG and responsible investment, to ensure appropriate Board oversight